Four Enhancements We Want for the Amazon Echo

 Alexa: “Processing…” “Power shutdown, override code: zero cool”

 The Echo is saying the second part with the voice of Mike Smith instead of Alexa.
-To pull that off the team used an mp3 generated by YAKiToMe!, follow by a pause, then said “turret is disabled” with the Alexa voice.
+To pull that off the team used an mp3 generated by YAKiToMe!, followed by a pause, then said “turret is disabled” with the Alexa voice.
 For the purpose of the hackathon, the team used a hardcoded mp3 file, as some of the Skills on the public store are doing now.
-The demo shows that conceptually, an mp3 could be generated in realtime with a custom voice, then sent to Alexa, but responsiveness would suffer.
-For example, a 20 second delay is expected with the free API of YAKiToMe, making this option a non-starter.
+The demo shows that conceptually, an mp3 could be generated in real-time with a custom voice, then sent to Alexa, but responsiveness would suffer.
+For example, a 20-second delay is expected with the free API of YAKiToMe, making this option a non-starter.

 Currently, Skills are limited to the Alexa voice or using SSML to play mp3, and pronunciation is controlled using phonemes.
 Amazon’s view is that consistency in the voice of Alexa makes it less confusing to users.
 While that is a valid point for the general case, it would be nice if Skills could use a customized voice to provide more personality.
 Twilio is a good example of how this could be implemented.
 Twilio responses uses a TwiML format, which is similar to SSML.
 They provide additional functionality in that the developer can select between three voices and several languages.
 This approach would still leave Amazon with plenty of control over what is possible while giving more flexibility to Skill designers.